google/docsy/content/en/docs/Best practices/site-guidance.md

 ### Linking

-Hugo has its own conventions for linking between files and depending on your configuration, some hardcoded relative links like `../../peer-folder/sub-file.md` might behave differently.
+Hugo has its own conventions for linking between your files and depending on your configuration, some hardcoded relative links like `[relative cross-link](../../peer-folder/sub-file.md)` might behave differently.
 However, switching to a Hugo supported option might make things easier for you.
 For example a `{< ref "filename.md" >}` link in Hugo will actually find and automatically link to your file named `filename.md`.
 [Learn more about linking](https://gohugo.io/content-management/cross-references/).